 Contributing to the challenge for many people is the fact that our social networks tend to diminish in size as we age.
 So beyond utilizing existing connections, the members of our support group often need help developing new ones.
 Brainstorming ways we can do this is a helpful activity and sometimes even produces laughter, a healing balm in itself.
 “Join the swim club and wear your new Speedo,” one member suggested, eliciting chuckles.
 Other ideas included volunteering at an art museum, joining a public school read-aloud program, and signing up for a virtual choir.

-The word healing means to make whole, but coming to a sense of wholeness after a significant loss is a difficult process that can’t be rushed.
-For many, it’s a journey without a definitive endpoint, but when there’s hope about the future, grievers know they’re on the path to healing—and instilling hope is one of the primary tasks of a bereavement support group.
+The word healing means to make whole, but coming to a sense of wholeness after a significant loss is a difficult process, which can’t be rushed.
+For many, it’s a journey without a definitive end, but when there’s hope about the future, grievers know they’re on the path to healing—and instilling hope is one of the primary tasks of a bereavement support group.

 How do we help grief survivors restore hope when hopelessness abounds?
 It’s challenging to envision new possibilities when you’re undernourished, sedentary, and sleep deprived, so hope is intrinsically tied to self-care.
 Once a self-care plan is in place, we explore what hope means for each person.
-I often ask things like, “What has hope looked like to you before and what does it looks like now?” or “What’s one small step you can take toward building hope?”
-People have said things like spending time in nature and identifying a tree or a plant as a symbol for hope, reaching out to someone else who’s suffering and being a force for good, becoming mindful of what and who sustains us—and expressing gratitude for that.
+I often ask things like, “What has hope looked like to you before, and what does it look like now?”
+Or “What’s one small step you can take toward building hope?”
+People have said things like spending time in nature and identifying a tree or a plant as a symbol of hope, reaching out to someone else who’s suffering and being a force for good, becoming mindful of what and who sustains us—and expressing gratitude for that.